zcrayman/tut-rest/2/README.md

 We won't implement all of the tests needed for your RESTful service here, the full source is available for download separately.
 Instead we'll look at two unit tests that look for an example of each of the categories of interaction through the RESTful service, commands and queries.

-The first test is going to target ensuring that a request to view an order's details is possible, so let's call the class ViewOrderIntegrationTest.
+The first test is going to target ensuring that a request to view an order's details is possible, so let's call the class `ViewOrderIntegrationTest`.

 	public class ViewOrderIntegrationTest {

 Why an 'integration' test?
 Because we're going to be testing the controller within the constraints of a mock Spring MVC environment.
 This way we can test the mappings of our incoming requests to the appropriate handler methods while still getting all the speed benefits of testing out of a real container.

-The next step will be to add an instance of MockMvc to our test class and to set up a mock controller and OrderService.
+The next step will be to add an instance of `MockMvc` to our test class and to set up a mock controller and `OrderService`.

 public class ViewOrderIntegrationTest {